J-Mauerhofer/observability_dashboard_dockerized/README.md

 ### Prerequisites

-To run the demo, ensure Docker is installed on your system.
+To run the demo, ensure Docker is installed and running on your system.
 All other dependencies, including Java, Maven, Python, and necessary libraries, are managed within the Docker environment.

 ### Running the Demo